imagineLife/big-site/content/k8s/in-depth/storage-classes.md

 ## Other Storage Class Parameter To Consider
 Disk Type, replication Type, etc.
+One in particular is the `VolumeBindingMode`.
+This affects how the thing "works".
+As an example, the `waitForFirstConsumer` option means that a pvc connected to a pv _without a pod_ will set the pvc to `available` and the pvc doesn't mount to the pv.
+A pod consuming the pvc must be created in order for the pvc+pv to marry.

 ## An Example, Leveraging An NFS Mount
 For Background